softleader/dockerctl/README.md

 Some dockerctl features feel best when it's aliased as `docker`.
 This is not dangerous; your _normal docker commands will all work_. dockerctl merely adds some sugar.

 `dockerctl alias` displays instructions for the current shell.
-With the `-s` flag, it outputs a script suitable for `eval`.

 You should place this command in your `.bash_profile` or other startup script: